npbarnes/Ziggurats.jl/README.md

  Memory estimate: 0 bytes, allocs estimate: 0.
 ```
 If you are familiar with `BenchmarkTools.jl` you may have been conditioned to focus your
 attention on the minimum time (at least, I was).
-In that case, `ZigguratTools` compares well
+In that case, `Ziggurats.jl` compares well
 against `Random.jl`'s hand optimized `randexp`
 ```julia-repl
 julia> using Random